jonlpersson/ed-latimore/site/_drafts/the-tao-of-jeet-kune-do-21-quotes--6-big-ideas.md

 ## **Formless artistry**

 * "Art is an expression of life and transcends both time and space.
 We must employ our own souls through art to give a new form and a new meaning to nature or the world."
-* "Art is never decoration, embellishment; instead, it is a work of enlightenment.
-Art, in other words, is a technique for acquiring liberty."
+* **"Art is never decoration, embellishment; instead, it is a work of enlightenment.
+Art, in other words, is a technique for acquiring liberty."**<br><br>True artists never create for the sake of vanity.
+They may have developed a sense of vanity towards themselves, but the work is never created in vain.
+This is a valuable lesson about art and how one can add more of an artistic flair to their life.<br><br>To create art, all of you have to do is create with the intention of freeing your ideas and emotions from the restrictive cage of your mind and heart.
+If you view creation as an act of liberation of your most deeply cherish thoughts and feelings, then you have the ability to artistically express yourself in a variety of vocations.<br><br>​​​​​​​You don't need an canvas or a musical instrument.
+You simply need the tools of your trade and intention.
 * "Art calls for complete mastery of techniques, developed by reflection within the soul."

 ## **Martial arts analogies to life**